nathandentzau/fsu-bootcamp-git/README.md

 It's important to note that your branch name must have no spaces and if you want to "concatenate" any words, do so with `-`'s.

 Nice.
-You just created a branch.
+You just created a branch!

-TIP: You can check what branches are in a repo by typing:
+**Tip: You can check what branches are in a repo by typing:**

 ```bash
 $ git branch
 ```

-The branch with the `*` next to its name is the branch you're in (or checked out)! :+1
+The branch with the `*` next to its name is the branch you're in (or checked out)! :thumbs_up:

 ### Staging files for commit

 In order to write history to our repo we have to select files or sections of files to change.
-To see what files have changes in them from the last commit:
+To see what files have changes in your branch from the last
+commit:

 ```bash
 $ git status
 ```

-Because we just created this branch, there should be no files to changed files.
+Because we just created this branch, there should be no files to stage.
 Lets create some files, make 2 files `[YOURNAME].txt` and `HelloWorld.php`.
 In `[YOURNAME].txt` put anything you want in the file, but for `HelloWorld.php` copy exactly the following:

 ```php
 <?php